 A cat.
 Then it would be a part my nature to be slightly arrogant and lazy.

 3. Your favorite saying?

 Maybe not a saying – but still true: “Hard work is good – but nothing beats fluke”.

-1: What is the most surprising you have ever done?
+1. Where is the most interesting place you have ever been?

 That must be Yellowstone National Park in the US.
 I visited the park last summer and immediately fell in love with both the nature and the wild life.
 I am definitely going back some day.